kaluvalanishitha19/Portfolio/README.md

 ## Notes

-This is a living project — I update it as I build new things and refine the design.
+This is a living project, I update it as I build new things and refine the design.
 Feedback welcome.